Skip to main content

 DTPs will have their own procedures in place to peer review the proposals and make funding decisions on behalf of ESRC.

-ESRC PostDocs Call is currently closed
+ESRC PostDocs Call is now open !

 The objective of these calls is to provide support to those who are within 12 months of completing their PhD, to support them in consolidating their PhD, and preparing them for the next stage of their research careers.
 For the majority this is likely to be a research career in academia; however, those with a clearly articulated programme of activities to support their transition to a research career outside of academia (eg a researcher in public, private, or civil society organisations) will also be considered.